 - Excellent responsiveness; brakes deliver great stopping power.

 Take it from the review of a dude who refers to himself as “a tall, big rider” who is not shy about complaining about comfort and fit.
-His Raleigh Merit 3 happens to be one of the 6 sizes available to folks seeking entry level bikes.
-Product designers built this bike for both comfort and efficiency while not skimping on mechanics.
+His Raleigh Merit 3 happens to be one of the 6 sizes available to folks seeking entry-level bikes.
+Product designers built this bike for comfort and efficiency while not skimping on mechanics.

 Shimano R3000 Sora 2×9 STI shifters flatten out any hill, and wide Schwalbe Lugano II K-Guard 700×28c tires offer traction and long-lasting durability usually found in pricier bicycles.
 The Merit’s Bike Frame is Custom Formed, and the fork is made of Carbon.
 Both the front and rear derailleurs are Shimano R3000 Soras.
-The brakes won’t let you down; they’re TRP Spyre Flat Mount Disc models with 160mm rotors.
+The brakes won’t disappoint you; they’re TRP Spyre Flat Mount Disc models with 160mm rotors.